hansroh/skitai/README.rst

 Reqeust object provides these methods and attributes:

+- was.request.method # upper case GET, POST, ...
-- was.request.method # lower case get, post, put, ...
+- was.request.command # lower case get, post, ...
 - was.request.uri
 - was.request.version # HTTP Version, 1.0, 1.1
 - was.request.body